Motiejus/tchannel-erlang/README.rst

 ----

 The API and implementation are minimalistic, because the intention is to implement as less as possible without overthinking.
-It is better to make big changes when the codebase is small and limited, rather than big and complete.
+Given you went thus far, we
-Given you went thus far, we lack:
+lack:

 1. The API for creating a channel, listening for it, terminating it is strange and incomplete.
 It will very likely be changed in the future.